ChiuCChan/Performance-Evaluation-of-Random-Access-Methods-for-IoT-over-Satellite/README.md

 # Contribute

-The emulation framework is programmed by Chiu Chan.
+The emulation framework is programmed by Chiu Chun Chan.

 The LoRa emulator is programmed by Bassel Al Homssi.

-The satellite to ground pathLoss function is programmed by Akram Al-Hourani.
+The Satellite-to-Ground pathloss function is programmed by Akram Al-Hourani.

 # License